Joe Flaherty: Early life and career

 Flaherty appeared in a number of cult-favorite films, including an appearance as a Western Union postal worker who delivers Doc Brown's 70-year-old letter to Marty McFly in Back to the Future Part II (1989), as well as the crazed heckler Donald Floyd yelling "Jackass!" who secretly works for antagonist Shooter McGavin in Happy Gilmore (1996).
 In season eight of Family Guy, Flaherty once again played the Western Union man in "Something, Something, Something, Dark Side".

 Flaherty plays a Vatican Messenger in the Family Guy season 9 episode "The Big Bang Theory".
 In 1989, he played a guest role in Married... with Children in the season-four episode "Tooth or Consequences", as a dentist who must repair Al Bundy's teeth.
-From 1990–93, Flaherty starred in The Family Channel series, Maniac Mansion.
+From 1990 to 1993, Flaherty starred in The Family Channel series, Maniac Mansion.

 During 1997–1998, Flaherty starred in the television adaptation of Police Academy (Police Academy: The Series) as Cmdt.
 Stuart Hefilfinger.
 The series lasted for only one season.
 In 1999, Flaherty joined the cast of Freaks and Geeks, an NBC hour-long dramedy set in the 1980–1981 academic year, in which he played Harold Weir, the "imperfect perfect" father of two teens.
 Despite a dedicated cult following, the show only lasted one season.

 Flaherty made appearances on the CBS sitcom The King of Queens as Father McAndrew, the priest at the Heffernans' church.
 He starred on the Bite TV original program, Uncle Joe's Cartoon Playhouse, and served as a judge on the CBC program The Second City's Next Comedy Legend.

 From 2001 to 2004, he had appeared in various Disney shows and films, including The Legend of Tarzan and Home on the Range.

 In 2018, Flaherty participated in a SCTV cast reunion at Toronto's Elgin Theatre filmed by Martin Scorsese for a yet to be released Netflix special on SCTV.